databrickslabs/dbldatagen/docs/source/generating_column_data.rst

 Once ``build`` has been invoked, the data generation instance holds state about the data set generated.
 While ``build`` can be invoked a subsequent time, making further modifications to the definition post build before calling ``build`` again is not recommended.
-We recommend the use of the ``clone`` method to make a new data set similar to an existing one if furthter modifications are needed.
+We recommend the use of the ``clone`` method to make a new data set similar to an existing one if further modifications are needed.

 See :data:`~dbldatagen.data_generator.DataGenerator.clone` for further information.